by Markus Winand.

 Getting an Execution Plan

-Viewing an execution plan in the Oracle database involves two steps:
+Viewing an execution plan, including actual measurements, in the Oracle database involves three steps:

-The package DBMS_XPLAN was introduced with release 9iR2 and can format and display execution plans from the PLAN_TABLE.
-The following example shows how to display the last execution plan that was explained in the current database session:
+The package DBMS_XPLAN can show execution plans from the SQL area.
+The following example shows how to display the last execution plan that was executed in the current database session:

 The query will display the execution plan as shown in the book: